Sponsored Search, Market Equilibria, and the Hungarian Method: Feasibility and Envy Freeness

-We call an execution of the inner while loop {\em special} if (a) right before the start of the execution the outer while loop was executed, (b) in the previous iteration of the inner while loop the maximum price of a pair $(i,j)$ was reached, or (c) the reserve price of a pair $(i,j)$ was reached.
-As each of these cases can happen at most $nk$ times, there are at most $3nk$ special executions of the inner while loop.
-Non-special executions increase the number of items in the maximal alternating tree by at least one.
-Thus there are at most $k$ non-special executions between any two consecutive special executions.
-We present next a data structure that (1) can be built in time $O(k^2)$ and (2) allows to implement {\em all} non-special executions of the inner while loop between two consecutive special iterations in time $O(k^2 \log k)$.
-Thus the total time of the algorithm is $O(n k^3 \log k).$
+To (2): We say that an iteration of the inner while loop is {\em special} if (a) right before the iteration of the inner while loop the outer while loop was executed, (b) in the previous iteration of the inner while loop a reserve price was reached, or (c) in the previous iteration of the inner while loop a maximum price was reached.
+Since (a)--(c) can happen at most $O(n \cdot k)$ times the number of special iterations is $O(n \cdot k).$ We show next how a sequence consisting of a special iteration and all non-special iterations that follow it can be implemented in time $O(k^2).$ Since there are at most $O(n \cdot k)$ special iterations this shows that the total running time of the inner while loop is $O(n \cdot k^3).$

-{\bf Data structure:} \begin{enumerate}[itemsep=0pt,topsep=3pt,leftmargin=18pt] \item Keep a list of all bidders in $T$ and a bit vector of length $n$ where bit $i$ is set to 1 if bidder $i$ belongs currently to $T$ and to 0 otherwise.
-Keep a list of all items in $S$ and bit vector of length $k$, where bit $j$ is set of 1 if item $j$ belongs currently to $S$ and to 0 otherwise.
-Finally also keep a list and a bit vector of length $k$ representing all items in $F_p(T).$